UPDATED 12 AUGUST 2021

 If I decide to cancel my booking can I transfer what I have paid to an alternative date?

 Should you decide to cancel your booking, because of a disinclination to travel, it is with regret that a transfer of funds to an alternative date will not be available and our normal cancellation charges will apply.

 What arrangements will Hebridean have in place to test passengers and crew for Covid-19?

-Approximately 10 days prior to joining Hebridean Princess, we will arrange to send a Public Health Questionnaire and two Covid-19 Lateral Flow Test Kits for every guest named on each booking.
+Approximately 10 days prior to joining Hebridean Princess, we will send a Public Health Questionnaire and request you to take a Covid-19 Lateral Flow Test.
 Lateral Flow Tests can help identify people who have high levels of virus, but who do not display any symptoms.

-No more than seventy-two hours prior to the cruise, each guest should use one of the test kits as indicated in the accompanying instructions and wait for the result, which takes 15-20 minutes.
+No more than seventy-two hours prior to the cruise, each guest should take a lateral flow test and await the result, which takes 15-20 minutes.
 The result should be recorded on the Public Health Questionnaire and the other questions, pertaining to recent travel history and health symptoms, answered honestly.